AdobeDocs/commerce-testing/src/pages/guide/static/index.md

 ---
-group: testing
-title: Running Static Tests
+title: Static Tests | Commerce Testing
-functional_areas:
-  - Testing
-  - test
+description:
 ---

+# Static tests

 Executing static tests is straightforward.
 They can be executed in several ways.

-### Running static tests on all files
+## Run on all files

 To run static tests on all files, navigate to the application root directory and execute the following command: